bruceravel/demeter/documentation/SinglePage/bugs.rst

 #.
 Don't be vague.

-If you send mail directly to me, the likely response will be to ask you to use the mailing list.
+If you send mail directly to me, the likely response will be a polite request to use the mailing list.
 If you are vague, the likely response will be to ask you for more information.
 If you send vague mail directly to me, you may be ignored outright.

 Capturing error messages